This section outlines the structure of the document and gives a high-level introduction into Cumulocity IoT DataHub (CDH) and its concepts.

 <fragment name>_valueas the column name); the unit is stored in a column suffixed “_unit”.
 Non-standard fields can also be processed to a limited extent as described in Additional settings.

 As a result of these extraction and transformation steps, the flattened data is stored in Parquet files in the data lake.
 Apache Parquet is a column-based storage format which allows for compression and efficient data fetching.
 For performance reasons, these Parquet files are managed in a folder structure based on a temporal hierarchy.
 The reason for the temporal hierarchy is that most analytical queries have a temporal background, e.g. compute the average oil pressure of last month.
 In order to ensure a compact layout of the Parquet files, DataHub Console also regularly runs a compaction algorithm over these files behind the scenes.
+When data is stored in a time-based hierarchical manner in the data lake, DataHub can efficiently prune partitions.
+In addition, queries can explicitly leverage the structure to increase query performance.

 Important: You must not modify the data lake contents as this will corrupt your offloading pipelines and neither data consistency nor completeness can be guaranteed any more.